manuel-di-iorio/unique-engine/docs/docs/reference/objects/UeMesh.md

 sidebar_position: 1
 ---

-The `UeMesh` class is the renderable object in Unique Engine.
+The `UeMesh` class is a renderable object in Unique Engine.
 It combines a geometry (vertex buffer) with a material and is placed in the scene graph via its transformation.

 ## Constructor
 ```js